Tuen Mun: Facilities

 There are three traditional-style markets in the town: Tuen Mun Kau Hui (屯門舊墟), Tuen Mun San Hui (屯門新墟) and Sam Shing Hui (三聖墟).

 There are many government facilities also, including the Tuen Mun Magistracy, and governmental offices.
 Leisure facilities include several sports complexes, a multi-story central library supplemented by two others, and a theatrical and concert venue in the form of the Tuen Mun Town Hall at Tuen Mun Town Centre.

 The Correctional Services Department operates the Tai Lam Centre for Women in the district.
+The Crossroads village, which operates a handicrafts market selling artisanal fair trade products from around the world, is based in Tuen Mun.

 The Chek Lap Kok airport is across the locality.

 Public utilities

-Hong Kong's largest electricity generation facilities, the Castle Peak Power Station (Station A & B) and Black Point Power Station (Station C), are located in western Tuen Mun.
+Hong Kong's largest electricity generation facilities, the Castle Peak Power Station (Station A & B) and Black Point Power Station (Station C & D), are located in western Tuen Mun.

 Education

 There are 36 primary and 38 secondary schools in Tuen Mun.
 There are three higher education institutions including Lingnan University, Hong Kong Institute of Vocational Education (IVE) and Chu Hai College of Higher Education.